 We take domestic violence very seriously.

 Our clients who are victims of DV know that we will do everything in our power to protect them during their family law matters.
 We fight in the courtroom and protect them outside of it.
 Lawrence Law has partnered with VictimsVoice which has developed a tool that aims to fix the legal documentation burdens victims face when recalling details for reporting acts of abuse, harassment, and discrimination.
 We support groups that help victims of DV including The New Jersey Coalition Against Sexual Assault and Safe + Sound Somerset.

 And, we will rigorously defend allegations of DV for our clients who are wrongfully accused during divorce and custody disputes.

 What is the Prevention of Domestic Violence Act?

-In 1991, the New Jersey Legislature found and declared that domestic violence is a serious crime against society.
+In 1991, the New Jersey Legislature found and declared that DV is a serious crime against society.
 Specifically, the Act was passed to protect victims from their spouses or cohabitants as well as children and the elderly.
 Law enforcement and the New Jersey judiciary have responsibilities and remedies to further protect victims under the Act.